Yolantele/CV/README.md

-I am a developer engineer at Spoke techologies with prior 5 year practice in product development and a graduate from [Makers Academy](http://www.makersacademy.com/), a 16 week coding bootcamp.
+I am a developer engineer at Spoke techologies with prior 5 year practice in product development and a graduate from Makers Academy.
 I am in a continuous process of learning the best coding and development practices to produce sustainable, adaptable, well crafted product.
 Please find some non-commercial practice projects I was involved:

 [fooDeals app](https://github.com/Yolantele/foodie)